-But even with all that effort, there’s still a chance your mass email campaigns will go to spam.
+But even with all that effort, there’s still a chance your mass email campaigns will go to spam (you can still hit a spam trap pretty easily).
 And it’s good to find out if that’s the case before you send them — so you can tweak them to try to avoid that fate.

 GMass has a unique tool called Spam Solver which tests your email by sending it to 20 real email accounts with different filters in place — then letting you know how often you wound up in the inbox, spam folder, or Gmail promotions folder.

 From there, you can try out different tweaks in the Spam Solver to see if those improve deliverability.

 7. Use a third-party SMTP server to send virtually unlimited emails

 You’re here because you send, or you’re planning to send, high-volume mass emails.
 You don’t want to worry about sending caps and limits when you’re shooting off email blasts to 10,000 people — you just want your email to go out when you scheduled it to go out.